striblab/fatal-encounters/README.md

 # Star Tribune Fatal Encounters Database v3.0

 This is a database of everyone who died in encounters with police officers across Minnesota since the year 2000.
-The records are
+The data are derived from death records and media reports.

 ## History